 To avoid getting moisture in the electrical components, never spray cleaning solution inside or on the appliance.
 Instead, use a sponge dampened with the cleaning solution to wipe down the insides.

 For newer non-stick toaster ovens, wiping with a sponge should remove all food and grease residue.
 Even if this requires dampening the sponge again and making another pass—or another—it is best not to use your nylon scrubbing pad on the non-stick surfaces.

 How to clean toaster oven heating elements

-Use a clean sponge or cloth, dipped in warm water without any cleaning solution.
-Squeeze excess water out of the sponge and use the damp sponge to lightly wipe the heating elements.
-Do not push hard against the heating elements when wiping them.
+Use a clean sponge or cloth dipped in warm water without any cleaning solution.
+Squeeze excess water out of the sponge and use the damp sponge to wipe the heating elements slightly.
+Do not push hard against the heating elements when cleaning them.

 How to clean a toaster oven outside

 You’re almost done!
-You’ve cleaned all the removable parts—or have them soaking; see the subsection on how to clean a toaster oven tray—and carefully cleaned the inside.
-All that is left is the outside.
-While you don’t have to be as gentle with the outside of your toaster oven, why “rough up” the outside after taking so much care with the rest of your toaster oven?
+You’ve cleaned all removable parts—or have them soaking; see the subsection on how to clean a toaster oven tray—and carefully cleaned the inside.
+All you have to do now is clean the outside.
+While you don’t have to be as gentle with the outside of your toaster oven, why “rough up” the outside after taking such care with the rest of your toaster oven?

 If you have your cleaning supplies and a game plan ready, cleaning a toaster oven can be a quick and painless process.
-A truly messy toaster oven will require more elbow grease to remove months of baked on grease and food, but that is a good reason to make cleaning a toaster oven a regular part of after-meal clean up.
-If cleaning after every use is not feasible for your schedule, you can take care to minimize spills and splatter during use and set a schedule to clean once a week or after every other use.
+Although a genuinely messy toaster oven will require more elbow grease to remove months of baked-on oil and food, that is an excellent reason to make cleaning a toaster oven a regular part of the after-meal cleanup.